COMPASS Mentor Information

 - Meet in-person with mentee at least once per month (1 hr minimum);

-- Individual check-in meetings with Lauren Accola (coordinator of COMPASS program) once per month
+- An Individual check-in meeting with Lauren Accola (coordinator of COMPASS program) once per month

 - Notify Lauren of any concerns with mentee

 - Caring & considerate